dolphingarlic/git-the-lines/README.md

 [Use this link](https://discord.com/api/oauth2/authorize?client_id=708364985021104198&permissions=75776&scope=bot) to add the bot to your server

 Alternatively, you can self-host the bot using Heroku, pythonanywhere, or any other hosting service.
 Simply create a file named `.env` and set `DISCORD_TOKEN` to your Discord bot token

+## Contribute

+We gladly accept any (constructive) contributions.
+Feel free to open issues and pull requests!